 3. Implement dynamic programming algorithms to solve problems in portfolio optimisation, resource management and monetary policy

-4. Demonstrate advanced skills in modelling software package MATLAB
+4. Demonstrate advanced skills in modelling software packages and programming languages

 Minimum Requirement for Award of Credits